 How long will treatment last?
 What results can I expect to see?

-Are sessions held in a therapy room?
-Will the OT attend my child’s school, daycare or home?
+Are sessions held in a clinic?
+Will the OT attend my child’s school, day-care or home?

 Therapy is usually held at the Childworks clinic (Dural) because it is a flexible, safe, supportive environment for children of all ages.

 In some cases school therapy is a suitable alternative to attending the clinic.
 It can assist in generalising skills and also improves communication between the child and the therapist.
 Many parents find this is a convenient way to ensure their child attends regular therapy.
-Childworks would need to have full approval of the school and an appropriate time and location to work with the child.
+Parents will need to arrange full approval of the school and an appropriate time and location to work with the child.

 Childworks can work with children in their own home environment when the need arises.
 For many children the practical skills they need are better mastered in the context they will use these skills.
-There may be other reasons treatment at home is preferable for example some parents with small children may find it difficult getting out of the house.
-Regular home visits can be arranged for suburbs close to the Childworks Dural office.
-For people who live a little further away, a travel fee may apply.
+There may be other reasons treatment at home is preferable, for example some parents with small children, may find it difficult getting out of the house.

 Home or school therapy is not suitable for every child so feel free to discuss your needs.